(Full time) 2023 start

 International Baccalaureate

-35 points overall, with 18 points at higher level to include 5 points in HL Mathematics.
+18 points at higher level to include 6 points in Mathematics: Applications and Interpretation or 5 points in Mathematics: Analysis and Approaches.

 Irish Leaving Certificate (higher Level)